Medicine is the science and practice of establishing the diagnosis, prognosis, treatment, and prevention of disease.

 Read More

-Introduction The renowned Transtheoretical Model (TTM) formulated by Prochaska & DiClemente (1983) is a behaviour change model used to theorise the process an individual goes through planned behaviour change.
-Some concepts of behaviour change limit themselves on certain aspects of change (for example biological or social influences), but the TTM includes and integrates primary arguments from other concepts and theories to create a broad theory of change that applies to
+Introduction The renowned Transtheoretical Model (TTM) formulated by Prochaska & DiClemente (1983) is a behavior change model used to theorize the process an individual goes through for planned behavior change.
+Some concepts of behavior change limit themselves to certain aspects of change (for example, biological or social influences), but the TTM includes and integrates primary arguments from other concepts and theories to create a broad theory of change that applies

 Read More

-Introduction PTSD is anxiety disorder that can happen among veterans after observing any traumatic condition at war[1].
+Introduction PTSD is an anxiety disorder that can happen among veterans after observing any traumatic condition at war[1].
 During such incidents, an individual considers his life at risk.
-If a person sees some life threating activity, then, PTSD can be developed in him.
-Mostly, veterans observe following types of risks.
-Those risks can be physical or sexual assault, military exposure, and terrorist attack.
+If a person sees some life-threatening activity, then PTSD can develop in him.
+Mostly, veterans observe the following types of risks.
+Those risks can be physical or sexual assault, military exposure, and terrorist attacks.
+History PTSD among veterans has a long history,

 Read More

 Introduction America has recorded a significant number of deaths that have been caused by heart conditions.
-One of these diseases is the coronary heart disease which is majorly caused by the narrowing of the arteries from a built up plague, and this limits the flow of blood and oxygen to the heart.
-The general term used to describe the conditions that affect the blood vessels or the heart is cardiovascular
+One of these diseases is coronary heart disease, which is majorly caused by the narrowing of the arteries from a built-up plague, and this limits the flow of blood and oxygen to the heart.
+The general term used to describe the conditions that affect the blood vessels or the heart is cardiovascular disease.
+Cardiovascular

 Read More

-In European history, Medieval Period continues from 5th to 15th century.
-This period starts after fall of Western Roman Empire and then amalgamated with the age of Renaissance.
-Middle Ages are divided into three traditional divisions in which first one is classical antiquity, then medieval period and lastly the modern period.
+In European history, the Medieval Period continues from the 5th to 15th century.
+This period started after the fall of the Western Roman Empire and then amalgamated with the Age of the Renaissance.
+Middle Ages are divided into three traditional divisions in which first one is classical antiquity, the medieval period and lastly, and the modern period.
 The medieval period is further divided into early, high and late Middle Ages.
-There are many historians and scientist

 Read More